-Instructor: Hilfinger Python for Programmers: Read Less [-] COMPSCI 10 The Beauty and Joy of Computing 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Spring 2018, Fall 2017, Summer 2017 8 Week Session An introduction to the beauty and joy of computing.
-The history, social implications, great principles, and future of computing.
-Beautiful applications that have changed the world.
-How computing empowers discovery and progress in other fields.
-Relevance of computing to the student and society will be emphasized.
-Students will learn the joy of programming a computer using a friendly, graphical language, and will complete a substantial team programming project related to their interests.
+Instructor: Hilfinger Python for Programmers: Read Less [-] COMPSCI 10 The Beauty and Joy of Computing 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Summer 2020 8 Week Session, Spring 2020, Fall 2019 An introductory course for students with minimal prior exposure to computer science.
+Prepares students for future computer science courses and empowers them to utilize programming to solve problems in their field of study.
+Presents an overview of the history, great principles, and transformative applications of computer science, as well as a comprehensive introduction to programming.
+Topics include abstraction, recursion, algorithmic complexity, higher-order functions, concurrency, social implications of computing (privacy, education, algorithmic bias), and engaging research areas (data science, AI, HCI).
+Students will program in Snap! (a friendly graphical language) and Python, and will design and implement two projects of their choice.
 The Beauty and Joy of Computing: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 10 after having taken W10, 61A, 61B, or 61C.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture, 1 hour of discussion, and 4 hours of laboratory per week and modern aboratory por model Summer: 8 weeks - 4 hours of lecture, 2 hours of discussion, and 8 hours of laboratory per week Additional Details Subject/Course Level: Computer Science/Undergraduate Grading/Final exam status: Letter grade.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture, 1 hour of discussion, and 4 hours of laboratory per week Summer: 8 weeks - 4 hours of lecture, 2 hours of discussion, and 8 hours of laboratory per week Additional Details Subject/Course Level: Computer Science/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 Instructors: Garcia, Hug The Beauty and Joy of Computing: Read Less [-] COMPSCI W10 The Beauty and Joy of Computing 4 Units Offered through: Electrical Engin and Computer Sci Terms offered: Fall 2012 This course meets the programming prerequisite for 61A.
 An introduction to the beauty and joy of computing.
 The history, social implications, great principles, and future of computing.
 Beautiful applications that have changed the world.
 How computing empowers discovery and progress in other fields.
 Relevance of computing to the student and society will be emphasized.
 Students will learn the joy of programming a computer using a friendly, graphical language, and will complete a substantial team programming project related to their interests.
 The Beauty and Joy of Computing: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for W10 after taking 10, 61A, 61B or 61C.
 A deficient grade in 10 may be removed by taking W10.
 Hours & Format Fall and/or spring: 15 weeks - 2 hours of web-based lecture and 5 hours of web-based discussion per week Summer: 8 weeks - 4 hours of web-based lecture and 10 hours of web-based discussion per week Online: This is an online course.